BatteriesMaintenance tips

 1. Keep battery charged

 What's more, you shouldn't use a fully-charged battery in conjunction with a partially-charged one.
 The loss of electrical energy goes along with the gain of thermal energy, but an empty battery has higher resistance and heats quicker.
-If one battery is charged and the other is not, and you're running them as a single unit, you risk overheating the second one to the point of no return.
+If one battery is charged and the other is not, but you're running them as a single unit, you risk overheating the second one to the point of no return.

 Battery charge level can be checked via a charge controller or manually with a voltmeter.
-For example, a voltage of a fully charged 12 V battery should be around 12.6 V. When its load is down to 50%, the voltage is closer to 12.3 V — a sign that it has to be recharged.
-When the battery is at approxiametely 20%, its voltage drops to 11.5 V. Voltage also rises, when the battery is being charged: for example, a full battery in charging state is going to show 14 V, but this number drops after it is disconnected from a charger.
+For example, the voltage of a fully charged 12 V battery should be around 12.6 V. When its load is down to 50%, the voltage is closer to 12.3 V — a sign that it has to be recharged.
+When the battery is at approximately 20%, its voltage drops to 11.5 V. Voltage also rises, when the battery is being charged: for example, a full battery in a charging state is going to show 14 V, but this number drops after it is disconnected from a charger.

 2. Avoid extreme temperatures